a8m/ng-translation/README.md

 #ng-static
->A nice way to separate the coding from the static content
+>Separate the coding from the static content in a nice-ish way to

 ##Table of contents:
 - [Get Started](#get-started)